KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |
 | **Short Prompt**    | “Create a sale banner.”                                                                                                                               | Produces a generic image with limited relevance or branding.      |
 | **Detailed Prompt** | “Design a 1:1 Push Notification image for a Diwali sale using maroon and gold tones, soft festive lighting, and a ‘Shop Now’ button in brand colors.” | Produces a vibrant, on-brand image matching the campaign context. |

+For more information, refer to [Effective Prompts for AI Designer Agent](https://docs.clevertap.com/docs/effective-prompts-for-ai-designer-agent).

 # FAQs